The ultimate driving machine.

 And when you look at our website, you’ll see our navigation menu bar at the top includes items like “Branding and Web Design.”

-This adds even more clarity on what we do… so that’s a yes for Question 2.
+This adds even more clarity on what we do, so that’s a YES for Question 2 as well.

 Then there’s our main banner or “hero banner” on our homepage with this provocative question in big, bold font…